aapaeste/module-ci-public/modules/docs-generator/README.md

+**Note**: This public repo contains the documentation for the private GitHub repo <https://github.com/gruntwork-io/module-ci>.
+We publish the documentation publicly so it turns up in online searches, but to see the source code, you must be a Gruntwork customer.
+If you're already a Gruntwork customer, the original source for this file is at: <https://github.com/gruntwork-io/module-ci/blob/master/modules/docs-generator/README.md>
+If you're not a customer, contact us at <info@gruntwork.io> or <http://www.gruntwork.io> for info on how to get access!

 # Docs Generator

 This folder contains a Go app that can be used to generate public documentation from a private GitHub repo.
-It loops over all the files in a given input folder (typically a private GitHub repo), and copies each documentation file (e.g. markdown files such as this Readme) unchanged to an output folder (typically a public GitHub repo).
+It loops over all the files in a given input folder (typically a private GitHub repo), and copies each documentation file (e.g. markdown files such as this Readme) mostly unchanged to an output folder (typically a public GitHub repo).
 It also copies each non-documentation file (e.g. source files) to the output folder, but it replaces their contents with placeholder text.

 For an example of the output of this process, check out the public GitHub repo [module-ci-public](https://github.com/gruntwork-io/module-ci-public).